hongkailiu/svt-case-doc/tools/istio.md

 ### Pilot

-The core component used for traffic management in Istio
+* the core component used for traffic management in Istio.

+* distribute authentication policies and secure naming information to the proxies

 ### Mixer

+manage authorization and auditing

 ### citadal

+key and certificate management

 ## [rule configuration](https://istio.io/docs/concepts/traffic-management/#rule-configuration)